 Environmental & Context Design

-The importance of AR is to ensure the target message is still delivered in a coherent manner.
+The significance of AR is that it can ensure the target message is delivered in a coherent and interesting manner.
 Due to the sophistication of AR, there may be vastly different reactions and interpretations from audiences, hence, causing confusion and alienation.
 Interaction technology centres on the user’s engagement with the end product to improve the overall user experience and enjoyment.